aurelia/aurelia/docs/user-docs/README.md

 ## What is Aurelia?

-Aurelia is an open-source, JavaScript, front-end platform designed to enable you to easily build even the most demanding web, mobile, or desktop applications.
-Aurelia stands out for its commitment to open web standards and no-nonsense, get-out-of-your-way conventions that enable vanilla JavaScript development.
-Of course, Aurelia is also packed full of features, performs at the highest standards, is extensible to its core, and supports a fully testable component-oriented design.
-But you knew all that already, didn't you? :sunglasses:
+Welcome to Aurelia, the future-oriented, open-source JavaScript platform for crafting extraordinary web, mobile, and desktop applications.
+At its core, Aurelia is more than just a framework; it believes in the unbridled power of open web standards.
+With Aurelia, your development experience is streamlined, intuitive, and remarkably flexible.

+Aurelia isn't just feature-rich; it's a testament to high performance and extensive extensibility, offering a component-oriented design that's fully testable.
+It's built for developers who know the value of simplicity and the importance of conventions that don't obstruct but enhance creativity. :sunglasses:

-To get started, jump to our Quick Start Guide, or read on to get more of an overview.
+To start, jump to our Quick Start Guide or read on for an overview.

 {% content-ref url="getting-started/quick-start-guide/" %}
 [quick-start-guide](getting-started/quick-start-guide/)